-Game at Steynshoop Mountain Lodge
+Game at Steynshoop Mountain Lodge and Game Farm

 Before being settled by white farmers in the mid-19th century, the Magaliesberg Valley was a game paradise, comparable to the Serengeti today.
 A pre-Voortrekker visitor, the hunter/naturalist Cornwallis-Harris, entering the valley over the Wiwatersberg range to the south, wrote “we crested the range and there below us was a magnificent sight – a well-watered valley teeming with game; 300 elephants at least visible below us…”